sinaa2000/k8s-cluster-bootstrap/README.md

-# Kubernetes Cluster Bootstrapping bash script
+# Kubernetes Cluster Bootstrapping
+## Summary
+This is a simple bash script to bootstrap a Kubernetes cluster, control plane and nodes using `kubeadm`